What is an Applicant Tracking System?

 Almost never

 Ideally, panelists would conduct their evaluation during the interview.
 For all evaluation methods, as described in this study by McMaster University, predictive validity is highest if ratings are completed immediately after each question and before starting the next.
-Keep interviewer evaluations as independent as possible, and ensure interview panelists submit their scorecards or rating grids immediately after the panel ends.
+Keep interviewer scores as independent as possible, and ensure interview panelists submit their scorecards or rating grids immediately after the panel ends.

-If your evaluation process is captured on paper or still done in unsecured documents, consider switching to a digital platform.
+If your evaluation process is captured on paper or still done in unsecured documents, consider switching to a digital interview platform.
 Rating software can not only help structure your process, but also it’s the best way to capture and securely store candidate evaluations and remain in compliance.
 Having a digital record of your process can serve as proof of an equitable process.

-Preparing the interview team for the process is vital.
+Preparing the hiring team for the process is vital.
 Meeting before the start of the interviews to get aligned on the structure, desired outcomes, schedules, roles, and expectations will make the interviews much smoother.

 Your pre-interview preparations ensure everyone is on the same page.
 It will include a discussion about the competencies and the interview format itself.
 It may include information about the number of candidates and the time commitment involved.